rcazzara/seldovia/_people/Ollestad_Tollak_Bowitz.md

     Seldovia City Cemetery Plot \#195

 > Marie Harpham, 85, died July 14, 2002, at Porthaven Care Center in
 > Portland, Ore.
-Ms. Harpham was born April 1, 1917, in Seldovia,
+Ms.Â Harpham was born April 1, 1917, in Seldovia,
 > Alaska.
 She is survived by her sisters, Alyce Carlough and Thelma
 > Patton; and brother, Gilbert Ollestad.